rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

   * Test this by shooting a DIG CA here, paste your host, choose Type: CAA, click Dig and you should see your cloud provider DNS there
   * Also see: https://caddy.community/t/failed-to-get-certificate-error-presenting-token-unexpected-response-code-servfail-with-cloudflare/3305
   * To fix this i did this:
-    * deleted the DNZ Zone of 'fodmaps.nu' that I first had, and created a 'kube.fodmaps.nu' DNZ zone instead (see above)
+    * deleted the DNZ Zone of 'kumobits.com' that I first had, and created a 'kube.kumobits.com' DNZ zone instead (see above)
-    * also edited fodmaps.nu top domain in my other Registrar and swapped out the default NS to the ones in the Azure DNZ Zone, this hopefully is not needed though!
+    * also edited kumobits.com top domain in my other Registrar and swapped out the default NS to the ones in the Azure DNZ Zone, this hopefully is not needed though!
     * https://sslmate.com/caa/ see here how to edit

-* On a challenge: "Accepting challenge authorization failed: acme: authorization for identifier kube.fodmaps.nu"
+* On a challenge: "Accepting challenge authorization failed: acme: authorization for identifier kube.kumobits.com"
     * describe certificates says that it will try again in an hour.
 Theory is that the ingress-controller temporarily was down (or creating) when a challenge came from letsencrypt
     * It seems by going to letsencrypt challenge url (kubectl describe challenge), the error was because of CAA blabla, same as above
     * I may have fixed this by a combination of: